LibraryOfCongress/newspaper-navigator/README.md

   6. Headline
   7. Advertisement
 * `ocr [list:str]`: a list containing the OCR within each box
-* `visual_content_filepaths [list:str]`: a list containing the filepath for each cropped image (except headlines, which were not cropped and saved).
-Note that the predicted class is encoded in the name right before ".jpg".
+* `visual_content_filepaths [list:str]`: a list containing the filepath for all of the cropped visual content (except headlines, which were not cropped and saved).
+Note that the file name is formatted as `[image_number]_[predicted class]_[confidence score (percent)].jpg`.

-The second JSON file (with "embeddings" in the name) contains the following keys:
+If you then access the folder corresponding to the image, you will find the cropped visual content with the file names described in the JSON file.
+In this folder, you will also find `embeddings.json`, which contains the embeddings for all of the visual content (except headlines) with confidence scores greater than 50\% (this threshold cut was made to limit the runtime of the pipeline). `embeddings.json` is structured as follows:

-* `filepath [str]`: the path to the image, assuming a starting point of https://chroniclingamerica.loc.gov/batches/
+* `filepath [str]`: the path to the scan of the newspaper page, assuming a starting point of https://chroniclingamerica.loc.gov/data/batches/
 * `resnet_50_embeddings [list:list]`: a list containing the 2,048-dimensional ResNet-50 embedding for each image (except headlines, for which embeddings aren't generated)
 * `resnet_18_embeddings [list:list]`: a list containing the 512-dimensional ResNet-50 embedding for each image (except headlines, for which embeddings aren't generated)
 * `visual_content_filepaths [list:str]`: a list containing the filepath for each cropped image (except headlines, which were not cropped and saved)